bakkerme/ai-news-processor/README.md

 # AI News Processor

-AI News Processor is a tool designed to process posts from the `/r/localllama` subreddit, their comments, filter out unworthy posts and email you a summary.
+AI News Processor is a tool designed to summarise posts from any subreddit (mainly tested with `/r/localllama`), attached images and links and the comments, filter out unworthy posts and email you a summary.
 You will need to provide an LLM accessible via an OpenAI-compatible API and SMTP details for an email service.

-The prompt was built and tested with Qwen2.5 7B Instruct Q8, Qwen2.5 32B Instruct Q4, and Qwen3 models.
+The prompt was built and optimised for Qwen3 30B MoE for text summarisation, and Gemma 3 27B Instruct IT QAT for image summarisation.

 ## Repository Overview
 - **Directory Structure**: